marko-knoebl/cc-course-web/chapter-3-team-project-pizza-frontend-and-api.md

 <!-- sep -->

-- managing pizzas and orders
+- optional: managing pizzas and orders
   - managing orders
     - possibility to see all orders
     - possibility to only see incomplete orders